Editor’s Note: This post has been updated with new content, links, and best practices to help you engage your audience.

 Facebook has developed a metric known as Relevance Score that you can check in your ad reports.
 It’s a number from 1-10, telling Facebook (and you) whether your target audience is interested in what you’re trying to sell them.

-When analyzing 104,256 Facebook ads, AdEspresso discovered that Facebook campaigns’ Relevance Score helps to predict both the cost-per-click and click-through rate.
+In another case study, AdEspresso analyzed 104,256 Facebook ads and discovered that Facebook campaigns’ Relevance Score helps to predict both the cost-per-click and click-through rate.

-The higher your ad relevancy, the less you’ll pay for clicks and conversions.
+The higher your ad relevance, the less you’ll pay for clicks and conversions.

-That’s all the reason you need for working on improving your ads’ click-through rate.
+That’s all the reason you need to work on improving your ads’ click-through rate.

 How To Get Higher CTRs

-Up next, you’ll find 32 of my favorite tactics for battling low CTRs and bringing home the trophy of the Facebook Ad Master.
+Up next, you’ll find 33 of my favorite tactics for battling low CTRs and bringing home the Facebook Ad Master trophy.

 1) Work on Your Offer and Audience Match